|What:||2018 MCB Undergraduate Commencement Ceremony|

 Important: We ask that you turn off your cell phones and refrain from using them for the duration of the ceremony.
 We also ask for all guests to remain seated until the end of the ceremony.
 Each student is on stage for only a brief moment, and we want to make sure that their fellow students and loved ones can hear their names being called.
 Please extend the same courtesy to the families and friends of your graduating class that you would want to have extended to you.

-There will be four professional photographers at the ceremony taking pictures.
+There will be professional photographers at the ceremony taking pictures.
 Guests will not be allowed to block aisles, nor inhibit the view of any other guest during the ceremony.
+Proofs are typically available within 48 hours after the ceremony.

 All honors students will be seated on stage with the faculty and speakers.
 Honors cords will be available for purchase at the Cal Student Store.
 Sales will be restricted to students who are completing MCB departmental honors.